Heroin Addiction: Effects and Reasons for Abuse

 What Makes It So Addictive?

-The effects of heroin are part of what make it so addictive.
+The effects of heroin are part of what makes it so addictive.
+It is the reason so many people are needing to seek drug rehabs New Jersey treatment options.
 So, what are the effects of heroin?
 Here’s what you need to know:

 People become addicted to heroin quite quickly, for the rush of happiness and good feelings they experience on it.
 For several hours after taking the drug, the user will feel as if the world has slowed down.
 You might think more slowly and walk slowly, too.
 Users often describe the sensation as feeling like they are in a dream, or covered in a warm blanket, free of worries.